 An individual may be placed in assistive outpatient treatment only if, after a hearing, the court finds that all of the following have been met.
 The individual must:

-Contact the Department of Health and Hospitals, Office of Behavioral Health designated Assistive Outpatient Treatment Coordinator in the region / district in which the individual resides for assistance.
+Contact the Louisiana Department of Health, Office of Behavioral Health designated Assistive Outpatient Treatment Coordinator in the region / district in which the individual resides for assistance.